Claim: Xylitol, a sugar substitute used in sugar-free gum and other products, can be harmful to dogs.

 Caress and Pellett said the dog ingested the "Ice Breaker" Lemon-flavor gum while the couple was out of the home.

 That tragedy echoed the above-quoted example which first reached us in May 2007 and reminds us that Xylitol has been known to be potentially toxic to dogs for a number of years now.

-Xylitol is a sugar alcohol used in candy and chewing gum.
+Xylitol is a sugar alcohol commonly used in candy and chewing gum (and some other products, such as peanut butter.)
 It is also found in some pharmaceuticals and oral health products such as chewable vitamins and throat lozenges.